-The Maine Brain Aneurysm Awareness Committee was pleased to present the 7th annual “KAT-Walk & Karo-5K Research Grant for 2019” to Dr. Robert Ecker and Dr. David Seder of the Maine Medical Center Neuroscience Institute at the Brain Aneurysm Awareness event on September 14, 2019 in Portland, Maine.
+The Maine Brain Aneurysm Awareness Committee was pleased to award the 9th annual “KAT-Walk & Karo-5K Research Grant for 2021” to Dr. Robert Ecker and Dr. David Seder of the Maine Medical Center Neuroscience Institute at the Brain Aneurysm Awareness event on September 18, 2021 in Portland, Maine.